 Whether you are new to the job market or an experienced professional looking to make a change or advance your career, it can help to hear from someone who has been in your shoes.
 It is even better if the person has also been on the other side of the job interview table, the one asking the questions and making hiring decisions.

 It is usually not every day you have the chance to connect with someone with such a background and hear how YOU can successfully achieve your personal career goals.
-Think of Career Lantern as your opportunity to do just that, even if it is in a virtual, online sort of way.
+Think of Career Lantern as your opportunity to do just that, even if it is in an online, virtual sort of way.

 My name is Don Whiteside.
-No, I’m not famous and it is unlikely you’ve ever heard of me.
-However, I am a seasoned and successful management professional with 30 years of real-world experience.
-I have read countless cover letters and applications, personally conducted hundreds of job interviews, assisted other managers by serving on interview panels, made hiring decisions, and managed various employee development programs.
+I may not be famous or a celebrity CEO, but I do have something a lot of other career authors probably don’t: 30 years of real-world, hands-on career-related experience.
+As a seasoned and successful management professional, I have read countless cover letters and applications, personally conducted hundreds of actual job interviews, assisted other managers by serving on interview panels, made hiring decisions, and managed various employee development programs.
 My academic credentials include an MBA degree and serving as an adjunct instructor at two colleges on three different campuses.
 I have worked in several entirely different fields and hold various certifications and licenses.
-Throughout my career, I have been extremely involved with various technologies.
+Throughout my career, I have been deeply involved with various types of technology.

-Just as importantly, like you, I have also been a job applicant at times while pursuing my own career goals.
-I have written and submitted cover letters, resumes, and online applications.
-Admittedly, I have went on job interviews where things went great, and other times… well, not so much.
+Plus, just as importantly, like you, I have also been a job applicant while pursuing my own career goals.
+I, too, have suffered through writing and submitting cover letters, resumes, and online applications.
+Admittedly, I have been on job interviews where things went great for me, and other times… well, not so much.

 So Why Create Career Lantern?

 Quite simply, Career Lantern is my attempt to give back.
 My thought was perhaps someone might benefit if I share the career-related observations and insight acquired over the years.
 Maybe this effort will help others achieve their own personal career goals and aspirations.
 I sure wish I had known more of this stuff back when I first started out!